MRimk/UniversityNotes/Decentralized-Systems-Engineering.md

 Scaling by avoiding all-to-all communcation: small amount of servers (m << n), and a lot of clients.
 Clients communicate only with the servers.

+## Sybil attacks and defenses

+**What is it:** "Sybil" is study of a patient diagnosed with multiple personality disorder (1973).

+Anyone can have as many electronic personas as one has time and energy to create - The Sybil Attack

+Fake identities:

+- virtual nodes
+- Social media bot
+- Ballot stuffing
+- fake reviewers
+- Sockpuppets (participate in a forum with other fake personas who agree with you)
+- Astroturfing (practice for an entity of presenting themselves to give a different opinion - e.g. tabacco movement against public legislators or shell "working" on renewables)

+### Implications

+DHTs: eclipse attacks - censor nodes, censor key-value pairs

+Compromise threshold-based security (t-of-n): creeping compromise - slowly increase t, n

+Compromise consensus:
+force particular decisions
+rewrite history
+equivocate (multiple histories if i tell different people different stories - Byzantine attack)

+### Sybil defenses

+Permissioned systems - only select few nodes

+Strong identity

+Adding artificial costs

+Social network-based - relationship between the identities

+Proof of Personhood

+#### Stronger identities

+Sign up with phone number (e.g. WhatsApp) - buy phone numbers, buy burner phones Sign up with credit card - fake cards, fake passports Sign up with e-mail - me@gmail.com vs me+cs438@gmail.com ID verification - Regularory requirement (e.g. "Know your customer" - KYC); fake ID but derred by cost, jail, paper trail

+Biometrics - face, fingerprints, iris, DNA.
+Biggest biometric database - Aadhaar (India) - 1.38B.
+Mandatory database which stores an identification number tied to biometric.
+China - collects DNA, and has a database.
+Common Identity Repository (EU) - 350M - put all of the data together (problems with privacy) Dpt. of Homeland Security (US) - 270M (on average saw everyone 4 times)

+**Weaknesses**:

+- Privacy
+  - needs centralized database
+  - DB encoding: password will be stored as a hash, meanwhile biometric info needs to be stored in plain.
+Sybil resistance - verify that the new registered fingerprint does not exist in the database already.
+- Forgeability
+  - Fake "fingerprints" - from a photo it is possible to forge fingerprints
+  - Fake "iris"
+  - Biometric synthesis - synthesize realistic data, means trusting the ML model.

+#### Artificial costs

+Key idea - increase the cost to Sybil identities

+- Proof-of-work (bitcoin approach)
+- CAPTCHA (Turing tests)
+- Threshold validation
+- Proof-of-stake (put money on others' trust - if i am misbehaving i will lose this money)
+- Proof-of-space/storage

+##### Proof-of-work

+first used as anti-spam
+popularized by Bitcoin

+It is a crypto puzzle:
+$H(data, nonce) = 000...000xxxxxxxxx$ -> find the **nonce**
+0s are Proof-of-work threshold, and you need 2^^n hashes

+This does not prevent an attack, just increases its costs Also, it is not efficient and not environmentally friendly

+It is more than a 1000x worse than other ideas from energy perspective.

+##### Proof-of-stake

+Etherium

+Nodes must stake money to participate in consensus Randomized validators, likelyhood based on stake.
+If validators don't agree, if you misbehave, you get punished by loss of stake
+Plutocracy: more money - more stake (problem for small cryptocurrencies)

+##### Social/Trust network defenses

+- PDP "Web of Trust" model
+  - Alternate to PKI
+  - "Key signing" parties
+  - "Alice" -> Key A, "Bob" -> Key B
+- PKI/Client-side TLS certificates
+  - It could be company-managed in a IoT environment
+  - Email-challenge
+  - not great in Sybil denfense perspective
+- Generic
+  - SybilGuard
+  - SybilLimit
+  - SybilRank
+- App-specific
+  - SumUp...

+Assumptions that these systems are making:

+- Social graph
+- Edges denote "trust"
+- Honest region is well-connected
+- There exists a "Sybil region" scenario, which has only few edges to the honest region, therefore attack edges are expensive and attack edges are rare/few.

+SumUp idea:
+Random walk in the graph - chances that i go out of well-connected (honest) area is very low.
+Assign voting rights to the end node
+Repeat
+Majority of the voting rights stays in the honest region, even though there could be.

+**Weaknesses**:

+- basics: privacy, performance
+- re-thinking the "movie plot threat" - why go into these things, when they are so complicated
+  - crow-sourcing - get the majority through financial incentives, botnet
+  - sparse infiltration - every single region is 1 node
+  - small-scale attack

+##### Sybils on Facebook

+We're Facebook and trying to detect fake accounts:

+AI, look for usage patterns - IP could be an indication (uzbekistant IP but accutely interested in Swiss politics), volume of usage reporting - ineficient, not necessarily correct connectivity - 1) who contacted who - new account reaching out to a lot of people, 2) who are you connected to who - similar age/usage

+If these detections are public, the adversaries are just going to change approach so most of the time it is kept secret.

+##### Proof-of-Personhood

+Key intuition - link identity to "being a physical person"

+Goals:

+inclusion - low cost to participation (permissionless) equality- one person, one vote (strictly) security - against identity theft/loss and Sybils privacy - no ID, no biometrics, etc.

+Approaches:
+pseudonum parties
+Encointer - Co-located physical bodies - person can be at one place at one time.
+Idena - "Flip" tests (Turing tests) - make a story out of pictures that makes sense.
+And it also prepares a flip test for others
+Humanity DAO - DAO/curated list
+Many others - Upala, BrightID, Good